 Your nurse will also want to press on your uterus and make you cough.
 This helps firm up your uterus.
 You don’t give one rat’s ass about the firmness of your uterus.
 What you care about is timing these lovely massage sessions with the delivery of your pain medication.

-After any abdominal surgery, your digestive system is sluggish.
+After any abdominal surgery your digestive system is sluggish, and a c-section is no different.
 While your nurse is rubbing your uterus, air in your intestines uses this distraction to hurriedly escape your butthole……while bent over in close proximity of others in the area…..annnnnd usually when your co-workers are there for a visit.

 The doctor will also send you home with a ‘stool softner’ to help those first few bowel movements.
 The good news is that since nothing passed through your who-ha, you do not have to overly worry about pain in your lady bits when you go to the bathroom.
 The bad news is that thanks to uterine contractions caused from breastfeeding and your ‘gentle’ stool softener, you will have to book-it to the bathroom before you have explosive diarrhea.
 Because women recovering from abdominal surgery can hurriedly pop up and sprint to the toilet and everything.